vany0114/microservices-dotnetcore-docker-sf-k8s/README.md

-# Microservices with .Net Core, Docker and Service Fabric
+# Microservices with .Net Core, Docker and Azure Service Fabric

 ## Prerequisites and Installation Requirements